BrandEmbassy/coding-standard/README.md

 # BE Integration Coding Standard

-The [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) ruleset to check that repositories are following the unified coding standard for BE integrations
+- The [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) ruleset to check that repositories are following the unified coding standard for BE integrations.
+- The [PHPStan](https://github.com/phpstan/phpstan) default configuration file.
+- PhpStorm code style and inspections (with [Php Inspections (EA Extended)](https://plugins.jetbrains.com/plugin/7622-php-inspections-ea-extended-) plugin) configuration files.

 Standards
 ---------
 For full reference of enforcements, go through `src/BEIntegrationCodingStandard/ruleset.xml` where each sniff is briefly described.

 @TODO list of important sniffs